 I enjoy it when older couples who appear to have done more than endure a long marriage, offer their hard won wisdom.
 One couple being interviewed was asked,

 The wife replied incredulously:

 ‘Leave him?!
 Leave him?!… Murder, maybe – but never leave him!’

 At any given wedding reception someone is apt to give a list of ingredients for a happy marriage.
 Invariably the list will include “have a good sense of humour….you’ll need it!”
 Polite laughter and knowing looks are met with blank stares and silent confessions: “I couldn’t even get the jokes right in our marriage.
 No wonder we didn’t last.”

 We nod approvingly at the advice, “yes, a good sense of humour; we think we’ve got that.”
 The reality for me is that very few get my sense of humour, my kids included.
-They groan at an ill-placed pun, or a rehashed story.
+They groan at every ill-placed pun or rehashed story.

 One evening we were in front of the fire place in the Kingsfold library enjoying a chat between her coughing bouts.
 A man in the library made a comment that stuck with me.
 He said he’s been watching and listening to our conversations when we interacted during the meals, and now in the library, and he said he simply enjoyed our playful banter.

 It didn’t matter that he hadn’t heard any of our verbal skirmishes earlier in the week, or the argument we may have had earlier in the day.
 This man shared he was divorced; it took a lot out of him; and he wished he could’ve enjoyed his marriage like we were enjoying our childlike chatter.